-St. Mary's County is leveraging many of its assets in the field of unmanned and autonomous systems (UAS).
-The University of Maryland (UMD) established a site for testing unmanned aircraft systems at the St. Mary's County Regional Airport with an auxiliary airstrip located on Maryland's Eastern Shore in 2014.
-Since then, the test site has become one of the busiest sites for the testing of unmanned and autonomous systems in the country.
+St. Mary's County is leveraging many of its assets in the field of uncrewed and autonomous systems (UAS).
+The University of Maryland (UMD) established a site for testing uncrewed aircraft systems at the St. Mary's County Regional Airport with an auxiliary airstrip located on Maryland's Eastern Shore in 2014.
+Since then, the test site has become one of the busiest sites for the testing of uncrewed and autonomous systems in the country.

 University System of Maryland (USM) merged with the Southern Maryland Higher Education Center in 2019 to become the University System of Maryland at Southern Maryland (USMSM).
-Furthermore, in 2019 USMSM began building an 80,000-sq. ft.
-UAS-focused research facility on the campus located directly adjacent to the Regional Airport.
-Construction of this facility began in fiscal year 2019 with the opening anticipated in late calendar year 2021.
-Research conducted by UMD will entail unmanned and autonomous systems testing in a laboratory environment and in the air, on ground and underwater.
+Furthermore, in 2019 USMSM began building an 80,000-sq. ft., UAS-focused research facility on the campus located directly adjacent to the Regional Airport, aptly named the USMSM Southern Maryland Autonomous Research and Technology (SMART) building.
+Construction of SMART building was completed in the fall of 2021.
+Research conducted by UMD will entail uncrewed and autonomous systems testing in a laboratory environment and in the air, on ground and underwater.
 The County is one of the few locations in the nation that can support such testing in both restricted and unrestricted air space, on ground and underwater as the County is a peninsula bordered by the Patuxent and Potomac Rivers.
 As UAS can be used for many commercial purposes, the County's locational advantages for testing and the investment in research facilities will allow the County to attract non-defense UAS work and spur the creation of new technology businesses.